 In Austria, the supply chain for medicinal products is as follows: pharmaceutical companies – pharmaceutical wholesalers – persons authorised to dispense medicinal products – patients.
 Pharmaceutical companies can mean manufacturers, marketing authorisation holders or national distribution companies.
 Persons authorised to dispense medicinal products may refer to public pharmacies, hospital pharmacies or dispensing doctors.
 Under the Falsified Medicines Directive, the members of this supply chain have the following tasks:

 The EU Directive 2011/62 and the Delegated Regulation EU 2016/161 obligate all manufacturers of prescription-only medicinal products to equip them with safety features so that wholesalers and persons authorised to dispense medicinal products are able to verify the authenticity of the product and to identify individual packs.

 This is ensured by means of a randomised unique serial number which, together with its batch number and expiry date, is encoded in a two-dimensional barcode.
-For coding requirements please see the AMVO Coding Rules.
+For coding requirements please see the AMVO Coding Rules (Downloads section).